 Decentralized leadership is changing the way organizations operate, shifting away from rigid hierarchies to a model where decision-making is shared across teams.
 By giving employees more autonomy, businesses can adapt faster, encourage innovation, and build stronger team accountability.
+Building a decentralized business structure can also improve ROI by aligning teams with company goals and enhancing overall performance.
 This article dives into the key aspects of decentralized leadership, showing how it can create more flexible and forward-thinking organizations.

 • Decentralized leadership allows teams to make decisions independently, speeding up responses to challenges.